pulp/pulp/docs/dev-guide/newtypesupport/plugin/migrations.rst

 #.
 Migration scripts should be modules in your migrations package.
 #.
 Each migration module should be named starting with a version number.
 #.
 Your migration version numbers are significant.
 Pulp tracks which version each install has been
    migrated to.
-It requires your migration versions to start with 1, and to be sequential with no gaps in version numbers.
-For example, 0001_my_first_migration.py, 0002_my_second_migration.py, 0003_add_email_addresses_to_users.py, etc. You don't have to use leading zeros in the names, as the number is processed with a regular expression that interprets it as an integer.
+It requires your migration versions to be positive integers that increase in value.
+   For example, 0001_my_first_migration.py, 0002_my_second_migration.py,
+   0003_add_email_addresses_to_users.py, etc. You don't have to use leading zeros in the names, as the number is processed with a regular expression that interprets it as an integer.
 However, the advantage to using leading zeros is that programs like ``ls`` will display your migrations in